 I got it.
 I totally got it.
 I was it and I loved it, couldn’t for the life of me explain what exactly ‘it’ is, but I didn’t care.
 I don’t know how electricity works but I use the lights in my house regardless and the Internet baffles me completely.
 All I knew was I couldn’t go back, I didn’t want to go back and this new life ahead of me was going to be ok.

 I didn’t need a plan, I stopped needing to know the answer to life, there was not one answer, there were a hundred, a thousand, a million answers to every question anyway.
-The answers everyone seeks are all designed around the society bullshit and we are all programmed into, in a deeper way than we want to admit, so any answers would have been bullsh*t answers most of the time anyway.
+The answers everyone seeks are all designed around the heavy veiled society crap and we are all programmed into it, in a deeper way than we want to admit, so any answers would have been untruths answers most of the time anyway.
 There was no answer so stop questioning it all, just be above, enjoy and trust.

 The tiny glass club was my place of unquestionable beauty and love.